-All large P.E. and climbing frame equipment are inspected annually by County authorised inspection firms.
+All large P.E. and climbing frame equipment are inspected annually by an authorised inspection firm.

 5.5 Codes of Practice

 The Education Department's Codes of Practice are held in the school office.
 These are the arrangements for implementing the Health and Safety Policy and have been drawn to the attention of all staff.